 The Impact of Dementia on the Australian Population

-There is little or no understanding of dementia in countries all around the world including Australia.
+There is generally a lack of understanding of dementia in most countries around the world including Australia.

 Dementia has had a massive impact on the Australian population, which is why people need to be educated on the causes and prevention of this debilitating disease.
 According to statistics: